Ethereum Validator Keys

 An overview of ethereum staking keys

-Both of these keys (ETH 1.0 and ETH 2.0) are based on the same idea and use elliptic-curve cryptography to create keys.
-However, Ethereum 2.0 has additional functionality, and its keys require different parameters when creating them, and use the Boneh-Lynn-Shacham (=BLS) signature scheme.
+Both of these keys (Keys for EOA-wallets and validator-keys) are based on the same idea and use elliptic-curve cryptography to create keys.
+However, validator keys have additional functionality, and its keys require different parameters when creating them, and use the Boneh-Lynn-Shacham (=BLS) signature scheme.

-Compared to Ethereum 1.0, where users only have a single private key to access their funds, Ethereum 2.0 offers two different keys.
+Compared to EOA-keys, where users only have a single private key to access their funds, validator-keys offers two different keys.
 The validator private key and the withdrawal private key.

 As seen in the cutout below the validator signing key consists of two elements: